tomxbarnesx/git-interview-baseline/README.md

 Switched to branch 'new-feature'
 ```

-Let's rename `new-feature-file` to `new-feature` to signify the code we wrote to complete the feature and commit this change.
+Let's rename `new-feature-file` to `new-feature` to signify the code we wrote to complete the feature.
 We can rename a file with `mv <original filename> <new filename>` BASH command.

 ```
 mission-critical-application $ mv new-feature-file new-feature